xyjbaal/FPCC/README.md

 ### Evaluation metric
 We use the code (eval_iou_accuracy.py) provided by [<a href="https://github.com/WXinlong/ASIS">ASIS</a>] to calculate precision and recall.

+### Trained weights
+We uploaded trained weights for the ring, gear, and part A. You can use these weights to test the performance of FPCC directly and debug.
+Please note that these weights are not the ones used in our paper.

 ### XA Dataset
 XA dataset can be downloaded [<a href="https://drive.google.com/drive/folders/1KCDS8_ZHxav5NZKhBzgEX4srf5xg7vW0?usp=sharing">here</a>].